w3c/wai-tutorials/source/tables/index.html.erb.md

 -   **[Caption & Summary](caption-summary.html):** Most tables benefit from a header-like caption to identify the overall topic of a table, and a summary to provide orientation or navigation hints in complex tables.
 {:.withicons.nobullets}

+Some document formats other than HTML, such as PDF, may provide similar mechanisms to markup table structures.
+Most word processing applications however do not provide mechanisms to markup tables.
+Tables markup is also often lost when converting from one format to another, though some programs may provide functionality to assist converting table markup.

+Many web authoring tools and content management systems (CMS) provide functions to define header cells during table creation without having to manually edit the code.

 {::nomarkdown}
 <%= notes_start %>
 {:/nomarkdown}

-**Note:** This tutorial applies to tables used to display data in a grid.
+**Notes:** This tutorial applies to tables used to display data in a grid.
 It doesn’t apply to layout tables.
 Tables shouldn’t be used for layout purposes.
 Instead, use Cascading Style Sheets (CSS) for visual presentation.

+Structural coding can also be used to represent data in different ways, for example, by larger or different colored text or backgrounds, Braille, speech, and symbols.

 {::nomarkdown}
 <%= notes_end %>
 {:/nomarkdown}

-Some document formats other than HTML, such as PDF, may provide similar mechanisms to markup table structures.
-Most word processing applications however do not provide mechanisms to markup tables.
-Tables markup is also often lost when converting from one format to another, though some programs may provide functionality to assist converting table markup.

 ## Why is this important?